Anisotropic particle creation from $T-$vacuum in the radiation dominated universe: Bogolyubov coefficient for

 \section{Bogolyubov coefficient for $\ell > 0$}

-The calculation of the Bogolyubov coefficient by taking a spacelike hypersurface at $\eta = \text{constant}$.
-It should be recalled that the scale factor is related with the conformal time by a linear relationship $a(\eta) = {\cal H} e\eta$.
-We start from the basic definition \eqref{bog2} \begin{widetext}
+The calculation of the Bogolyubov coefficient is performed by taking a space-like hypersurface at $\eta = \text{constant}$.
+It should be recalled that the scale factor is related to the conformal time by a linear relationship $a(\eta) = {\cal H} e\eta$.
+We start from the basic definition \eqref{bog2}